Marileidy Paulino: 2018

-She took part at the Dominican Republic Military Games winning gold in both 100 m with 11.74 and 200 m with 23.35, and with those results, she qualified for the 2018 Central American and Caribbean Games and later led her military branch team that won the 4 × 100 meters relay.
+She took part at the Dominican Republic Military Games, winning gold in both 100 m with 11.74 and 200 m with 23.35, and with those results, she qualified for the 2018 Central American and Caribbean Games and later led her military branch team that won the 4 × 100 meters relay.

 She participated in the Ximena Restrepo International Grand Prix, she won the gold in 100 m with an 11.62 mark and the bronze in 200 m with 23.63.
 Preparing tour the 2018 Central American and Caribbean Games, she took part at the Villanova Invitational at the Ocean Breeze Athletic Complex, New York where she set a new 200 m national record when she won the golden medal with 23.82, beating the former record of 24.19 held by Mariely Sánchez Hichez also winning silver medal in the 60 m event by clocking 7.45.
 During the National Evangelical University internal tournament, she placed first in the preliminary round of the 100 m with 11.98 and the same time to claim the gold medal.

 Paulino traveled to Barranquilla, Colombia to the Central American and Caribbean Games where she participated in the 100 meter competition, registering 11.27 during the heats, 11.39 during the semifinals and finally 11.33, ending up in fourth place.
 In the 200 meters she ran a national record of 22.87 during the preliminary heats, 22.98 in the semifinals and finished in fourth place with a mark of 23.04.
 In her last participation during the games, she was part of the bronze medal team with Mariely Sánchez, Nicole de Aza and Anabel Medina in the 4 × 100 meters relay that registered 43.68.

 Paulino received an apartment from the government along with volleyball player and Central American and Caribbean Games medalist Cándida Arias in her home town of Nizao.
-She was thankful and declared this was a life changing event for her.

 She participated in the 2018 National Games in the 100 m as one of the main attractions, and as expected, she won the gold medal with an 11.92 mark representing the Southern Region.
 Those games were taken by her as preparations for the following year Pan American Games.